Riverfront Park

 Wildlife

 Riverfront Park is a prominent nesting site for bluebirds, wood ducks, purple martins and other species of birds.
-Parks and Recreation installed houses, tubs and other artificial structures to help alleviate the natural shortage of nesting sites.
+Parks, Recreation and Culture installed houses, tubs and other artificial structures to help alleviate the natural shortage of nesting sites.
 The department routinely cleans and maintains the structures each year, restoring them with fresh nesting material like wood shavings and cedar wood chips.
 However, bluebirds and purple martins gather materials to build their own nests.

 In 1986, the City released 40 Canada geese at the area with hopes of establishing a resident flock.
 The geese spend the day feeding on neighboring grain fields or pastures and return to the area at night to roost.
 They may fly south for several months of the year during the winter in search of warmer weather.